Alexander Haig (physician): Vegetarian community

 Haig is cited by historian James C. Whorton as being an important figure in the development of vegetarian nutrition.
-Although Haig's uric-acid free diet differed to a standard vegetarian diet he was an notable physician to be advocating a fleshless diet in the early 20th century and his theories were widely circulated.
+Although Haig's uric-acid free diet differed to a standard vegetarian diet he was a notable physician to be advocating a fleshless diet in the early 20th century and his theories were widely circulated.

 Haig's diet influenced lacto-vegetarians Are Waerland and Eustace Miles.
 Miles took up Haig's diet claiming multiple health benefits but later gave it up as he found that legumes aided his vitality.
 Several vegetarian athletes adopted Haig's diet with success.
 Karl Mann, a German vegetarian walker switched to Haig's diet in 1898 and won an international Dresden-Berlin race in 1902.
 Haig personally met Mann and examined him after the race.
 Haig criticized the standard vegetarian diet based on grains and legumes for being low in protein and dissociated his diet from it.
 In 1908, he commented that "vegetarianism has been a great thorn in my side in advocating, as I do, a physiological and purin-free diet."